Hamiltonian analysis for perturbative $\lambda R$ gravity: Linearized gravity

 where

 and

 This latter expression is a linearized version of the generalized De Witt metric (\ref{Wi}); note that with $\lambda=1$ we recover the Fierz-Pauli Lagrangian.
-As a matter of fact, the implementation of $K_{ij}$ has been introduced in other perturbative analyses \cite{Fh,OC}, where it appears as a dynamic variable due to the presence of higher-order time derivatives.
-In our case, $K_{ij}$ only represents a convenient way of rewriting the theory and it is not a dynamical variable. \\ With this Lagrangian at hand, we will perform the canonical analysis but considering separately the cases $\lambda\neq\frac{1}{3}$ and $\lambda=\frac{1}{3}$ since, as will be clarified below, the latter is a singular value of the theory.
+As a matter of fact, the implementation of $K_{ij}$ has been introduced in other perturbative analyses \cite{Fh,OC}, where it appears as a dynamic variable due to the presence of higher-order time derivatives, i.e., in the Lagrangian occur time derivatives of this variable.
+In our case, the time derivative of $K_{ij}$ is not present.
+Thus, it is not a dynamic variable but a convenient way to rewrite the theory. \\ With this Lagrangian at hand, we will perform the canonical analysis but considering separately the cases $\lambda\neq\frac{1}{3}$ and $\lambda=\frac{1}{3}$ since, as will be clarified below, the latter is a singular value of the theory.